VitorComin/VitorComin/README.md

 ### Hey there! 👋

-My name is Vitor Gabriel Comin, a Bachelor's student in Information Systems at Univille, currently in the 8th semester (out of 9).
+My name is Vitor Gabriel Comin, a Bachelor's student in Information Systems at Univille, currently in the last semester.

 I am currently working as a Junior Developer at Tiflux.